NileshJorwar/CS-550-AOS-Concurrent_NBPriorityQueue/README.md

 overall performance.
 Non-blocking algorithms avoid blocking, and are either lock-free or wait-free. <br>
 Previously known non-blocking algorithms of priority queues did not perform well in practice because of their complexity, <br>
 and they are often based on non-available atomic synchronization primitives.
 We have implemented our non-blocking <br> concurrent priority queue in client-server architecture and a real-time extension of our work is also described.
-In our performance evaluation <br> we compare our model with some of the most efficient implementations of priority queues known.
+In our performance evaluation we compare our model with some of the most efficient implementations of priority queues known.

 ## User Manual: